OutSystems/docs-support/src/enterprise/maintenance/access-database-paas/access-database-paas.md

     ![Screenshot highlighting the 'Create database user' link in the DATABASE ACCESS section of the OutSystems LifeTime console.](images/access-database-paas-create-db-user-lt.png "Create Database User Option in LifeTime Console")

 1. Choose a password for the new temporary user and confirm it.
-OutSystems doesn’t store this password.
+The password can't contain the following characters: `"`, `'`, and `;`.
+Make sure you store this password, as it won't be possible to retrieve it.

     ![Dialog box for creating a temporary database user with fields for username, password, and password confirmation.](images/access-database-paas-set-user-pwd-lt.png "Set Password for Temporary Database User")